Studies show that low carb diets can cause weight loss and improve metabolic health (

-This article explores how low-carb diets may affect women’s hormones.
+This article explores how low carb diets may affect women’s hormones.

 Your hormones are regulated by three major glands:

-- Hypothalamus: located in the brain.
+- Hypothalamus: located in your brain

-- Pituitary: located in the brain.
+- Pituitary: located in your brain

-The HPA axis is responsible for regulating your stress levels, mood, emotions, digestion, immune system, sex drive, metabolism, energy levels and more.
+The HPA axis is responsible for regulating your stress levels, mood, emotions, digestion, immune system, sex drive, metabolism, energy levels, and more (

-Long-term stress can cause you to overproduce the hormones cortisol and norepinephrine, creating an imbalance that increases pressure on the hypothalamus, pituitary and adrenal glands (
+Long-term stress can cause you to overproduce the hormones cortisol and norepinephrine, creating an imbalance that increases pressure on the hypothalamus, pituitary, and adrenal glands (

 Eating too few carbs or calories and experiencing chronic stress may disrupt the HPA axis, causing hormonal problems.